hanshen95/hanshen95.github.io/_pages/about.md

 * <b> Reinforcement learning </b> Solving reinforcement learning problems with both online or offline policy optimization algorithms, along with recent focus on AI alginment with reinforcement learning from human feedback.

 * <b> Multi-objective learning </b> Learn multiple things like multiple objective functions, datasets, modalities efficiently.
+-->

 ## News
 * [May.
-2024] I am excited to start my summer intern at IBM Research AI, mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en).
+2024] I am excited to start my summer intern at [IBM Research AI](https://research.ibm.com/artificial-intelligence) on safe language model fine-tuning, mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en).
 * [May.
 2024] Our new paper is accepted to ICML 2024!
 "Principled Penalty-based Methods for Bilevel Reinforcement Learning and RLHF."
 Checkout its extended [arxiv](https://arxiv.org/abs/2402.06886) version.
 * [Jan.
 2024] Two paper accepted in ICASSP 2024: "Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization" and "A Method For Bilevel Optimization With Convex Lower-level Problem".
 * [Apr.
 2023] Our paper is accepted to ICML 2023 [On Penalty-based Bilevel Gradient Descent Method](https://arxiv.org/abs/2302.05185) [[code](https://github.com/hanshen95/penalized-bilevel-gradient-descent)] where we study the inexact penalization for bilevel optimization problem and propose an efficient first-order algorithm.